terales/blackbird-docs/src/content/docs/apps/Google Sheets.mdx

 - **Update sheet cell** Updates cell by address
 - **Update sheet row** Updates row by start address
 - **Update sheet column** Updates column by start address
+- **Paste into existing sheet from XLSX file** Appends the content of an XLSX spreadsheet into an existing sheet

 ### Glossary Actions